Postgraduate Course – Business and Economics

 Part B. Mastery knowledge

-These units will develop your capacity as a critical and creative professional who is able to apply your knowledge of international business, for business and political contexts.
+These units will develop your capacity as a critical and creative professional who is able to apply their knowledge of international business, in different organisational contexts and settings.

 Part C. Application studies

-The focus of these studies is professional or scholarly work that can contribute to a portfolio of professional development in international business.
+The focus of these studies is professional or scholarly work that can contribute to a portfolio of professional development in international business and related areas.

 The course comprises 96 points structured into three parts: Part A. Advanced preparatory studies (24 points), Part B. Mastery knowledge (48 points) and Part C. Application studies (24 points).

-- Students admitted at entry level 2, complete 72 points, comprising Parts B and Part C.
+You are admitted at entry level 2 and complete 72 points comprising Part B and the compulsory research pathway in Part C.

 Units are 6 credit points unless otherwise stated.